Jonny0201/DataStructure/DataStructure/Vector/Vector.md

 8. bool operator==(const Vector &) const;
 9. bool operator!=(const Vector &) const;
 10. explicit operator bool() const;
+11. Vector &operator+();
+12. Vector &operator-();
 ```

   3\) The operator is like arrays' indexing operator, it return a reference of indexing elements.<br />

-    Tip : For the operator `[]`, you shouldn't use it in a right-value Vector.
+    > Tip : For the operator `[]`, you shouldn't use it in a right-value Vector.

   4\) -- 6\) The comparison operator is different from the operator of C++ Standard Template Library's vector.
 I will introduce in operator `<` for example.
 For the other operators, you can analogize from operator `<`.
-Now assumed that there is a Vector named A and an another Vector named B that is going to compare with Vector A. First, the function will compare the size of two Vectors, that the Vector A has a bigger size will return false as result.
-If two Vectors has the same size then the function will compare every element, till finded a position that two Vectors have a different element from each other, then compare the element.
+Now assumed that there is a Vector named A and an another Vector named B that is going to compare with Vector A. First, the function will compare the size of two Vector, that the Vector A has a bigger size will return false as result.
+If two Vectors has the same size then will compare every element, till find a position that two Vector have a different element from each other, then compare which element.
 If Vector A's element is smaller, then return true.<br />

-    Tip : The type of Vector should support the operator then the overloading operator can work, or will make a compile error.
+    > Tip : The type of Vector should support the operator then the overloading operator will work, or will make a compile error.

   8\) -- 9\) Only two Vectors has the same size and every position's element is identical then the operator `==` will return true, else the operator `!=` will return true.<br />